LevkovychBorya/JenkinsPorject/README.md

 Command to run the script: python setup.py << AWS_ACCESS_KEY_ID >> << AWS_SECRET_ACCESS_KEY >> << AWS_DEFAULT_REGION >> << GITHUB_URL >>
 << BRANCH >> << SCRIPT_PATH >> << USERNAME >> << PASSWORD >>

-Script is going to print out every output and also container id so you know they actually running.
-And when it's done it going to say so 👌.
+Script is going to print out every output and also container id so you know it's actually running.
+And when the script is done it's going to say so 👌.